JarvisAPI/Pi-RTOS/README.md

 Implement global EDF and add all the required support in freeRTOS.
 Also add a simple control test of your choice.

 # [Task 4] Top-like Tool
-Here you will design an interactive console application that displays, for each of the four cores (a column for each core), the tasks that are currently running on the core.
+Here you will design an interactive console application that displays, for each of the four cores (a column for each core?), the tasks that are currently running on the core.
 This tool is particularly useful when the scheduling algorithm is global and tasks migrate across cores.
 The tool itself, when started, may be modeled as a periodic task that updates the display every _P_ seconds for some period _P_ of your choice. _The top task should not interfere with the hard-deadline tasks_.
-You may want to consider using a _server_ task to handle top instantiation as well as periodic interactive top updates.
+You may want to consider using a _server_ task to handle top instantiation as well as interactive top updates, which should be reflected on the console as soon as they take place.

-The tool should be started by typing `top` in the console.
-Once your kernel receives the string `top`, the display on the console to which the UART is connected is updated to show your top table, and no other messages that your tasks (or kernel) print to the console should show while top is running.
-The top tool is terminated by sending the command `top -t`.
-Only one instance of the top tool should be running at a time: If the top tool is running and the user tries to instantiate another top instance (say by sending the string `top` again), then this request is ignored.
+The tool should be started via the command `top` that the user can send to the RPi through UART.
+Once your kernel receives the string `top`, the display on the console to which the UART is connected is updated to show your top table, and no messages that your tasks (or kernel) print to the console (if any) should show while top is running.
+The top tool is terminated by sending the command `top -t` to the RPi.
+Only one instance of the top tool should be running at a time: If top is running and the user tries to instantiate another top instance (by sending the string `top` again), then this request is ignored.
+Add as many bells and whistles as you wish.

 -------------------------------------------------------------------------------